 At CIGI, Jeremy provides expertise on the rise of trade regionalism and its implications for Canada’s innovation and intellectual property strategy.

 Jeremy has a history of successfully leading international projects.
 He is the co-founder and director of the Open African Innovation Research Network and co-led the Trade Environment Technology Exchange, which worked with the Canada-European Union Comprehensive Economic Trade Agreement negotiators to help Canadian and EU governments achieve greater understanding and convergence of policy measures.

 As a practising lawyer and expert consultant, Jeremy has argued numerous cases before the Supreme Court of Canada, advised businesses and law firms, and consulted for agencies ranging from national governments to the United Nations.
-Jeremy holds a B.A. and LL.B. from the University of Saskatchewan, and a B.C.L. from the University of Oxford.
+Jeremy holds a B.A. and an LL.B. from the University of Saskatchewan, and a B.C.L. from the University of Oxford.